Areas of Responsibility

 The Office of Human Resources supports Princeton’s mission of teaching and research by providing expertise and support to enable Princeton to recruit, retain, and develop a highly skilled, diverse, and vibrant workforce.
 The Office of Human Resources strives to foster a work environment that enables all employees to embrace the spirit of Princeton and contribute at the highest possible level to support the mission of the University.

-Paul Ominsky, Executive Director of Public Safety
+Paul Ominsky, Assistant Vice President for Public Safety

 The Department of Public Safety (DPS) is the primary department at the University charged with creating a safe and secure environment.
 They encourage students, staff, faculty, and visitors to partner with them and utilize the services, initiatives, and trainings provided on a daily basis.
 DPS operates 24 hours a day, 365 days a year, and is committed to enhancing the quality of life, learning, and working experience at Princeton University while maintaining a safe and secure campus.